nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Deleting a client : `delete`

-Deletes the specified person from the database.
+Deletes the specified client from the database.

 Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the client at the specified `INDEX`.
 * The index refers to the index number shown in the displayed list of clients and is a compulsory field.

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the database.
+* `list` followed by `delete 2` deletes the 2nd client in the database.
-* `find n/Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find n/Betsy` followed by `delete 1` deletes the 1st client in the results of the `find` command.

 Acceptable values for each parameter:
 * `INDEX` : It must be a **must be a positive integer** 1, 2, 3, …​